ABOUT

 Chair

-Duncan’s New Zealand companies held permits and freehold land over a significant portion of Westland’s Heavy Minerals Sand deposits, which today forms the bulk of WMS deposits.
+Duncan’s New Zealand companies held permits and freehold land over a significant portion of Westland’s Heavy Minerals Sand deposits, which today forms the bulk of WMS deposit.

 Hugh Grey